opensearch-project/documentation-website/_ml-commons-plugin/cluster-settings.md

 ## Enable agent framework

-When set to `true`, this setting enables the agent framework (incuding agents and tools) on the cluster and allows users to run register, execute, delete, get, and search operations on an agent.
+When set to `true`, this setting enables the agent framework (including agents and tools) on the cluster and allows users to run register, execute, delete, get, and search operations on an agent.

 ### Setting